rust-lang/rfcs/text/3127-trim-paths.md

 If `trim-path` is `1`, then it depends on the setting of `split-debuginfo` (whether the setting is explicitly supplied or from the default)
 - If `split-debuginfo` is `off`, then `--remap-path-scope=macro,debuginfo`.
-- If `split-debuginfo` is `packed` or `unpacked`, then `--remap-path-scope=macro` This is because we always want to remap panic messages as they will always be embedded in executable/library, but we don't need to touch the separate symbols file
+- If `split-debuginfo` is `packed` or `unpacked`, then `--remap-path-scope=macro,split-debuginfo-path` This is because we always want to remap panic messages as they will always be embedded in executable/library.
+We need to sanitise debug information if they are embedded, but don't need to touch them if they are split.
+However in case they are split we need to sanitise the paths to these split files

-If `trim-path` is `2` (`true`), all paths will be affected, equivalent to `--remap-path-scope=macro,debuginfo,diagnostics`
+If `trim-path` is `2` (`true`), all paths will be affected, equivalent to `--remap-path-scope=macro,debuginfo,diagnostics,split-debuginfo-path`

 Some interactions with compiler-intrinsic macros need to be considered: